uyar/piculet/docs/postprocess.rst

 Like with transformers, a map to look up postprocessor callables from names has to be given to the :func:`load_spec <piculet.load_spec>` function.

-For example, to keep a combined crew list instead of separate director and cast data, we can write:
+For example, to add a key by combining the director name with the title:

 .. code-block:: python